Skip to main content

 (c) develop and maintain a Connection Method in accordance with the Requirements relevant to the Service(s); and

-(d) ensure that all statements and representations made to NHS Digital in relation to this Connection Agreement and the Service(s) are true, accurate and complete, and remain so throughout the duration of this Connection Agreement.
+(d) ensure that all statements and representations made to NHS England in relation to this Connection Agreement and the Service(s) are true, accurate and complete, and remain so throughout the duration of this Connection Agreement.

 5.3 The Connecting Party shall remain liable for the act and/or omissions of any third party engaged.